waittim/waittim.github.io/_posts/2021-05-05-kmeans-anomaly-detection.md

 ---

-K-Means is familiar as a common unsupervised learning clustering method.
+K-Means is known as a common unsupervised learning clustering method.
 But in fact, K-Means algorithm can be applied to more scenarios.
 This time, I will use a K-Means-based approach to complete anomaly detection for text-based email content.

 All the data manipulation and modeling processes involved in this approach will be fully implemented based on [PySpark-3.1.1](https://spark.apache.org/docs/latest/api/python/index.html).
 Considering the demand when facing large amount of text data and the high time complexity of K-Means class algorithm, the Spark-based practice can effectively improve the processing power and running speed.
 To facilitate the reproduction and reduce all kinds of problems caused by the construction of Spark environment, all the contents can be done in the notebook in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb).